Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Methodology

 The resulting predictions from $K$ Hidden Markov Models are then aggregated by neural network to generate a combined prediction for next step.
 The neural network layer consists of a linear weight component followed by a nonlinear function.
 It minimizes the mean squared error of the HMM predictions on the training data and assigns a probabilistic weight to each HMM.
 Thus, the neural network layer learns a nonlinear mapping from the predictions of HMMs to the next state output.
-The $K$ Hidden Markov Model predictions are then assigned a weight $W$ where equation (summation of $W$ over all $K$ HMM = 1).
+The $K$ Hidden Markov Model predictions are then assigned a weight $W$ where equation (summation of $W$ over all $K$ HMM $= 1$).
 This importance to particular HMM’s output characterized by weight $W$ is learnt by iterating through samples.

 The problem is now defined as given predictions [$X_0, X_1, ….
 X_K$] from HMM $[\lambda_0, \lambda_1, …. \lambda_K]$ at timestep $t = T-1$, what is the likely action the attacker will take at timestep $t=T$.
-FHMM uses supervised neural network, as shown in figure 1, for learning the weight $W$ in training phase from N data samples and then uses the learned weight $W$ to estimating the future action taken.
+FHMM uses supervised neural network, as shown in Figure~\ref{fig:fig1}, for learning the weight $W$ in training phase from $N$ data samples and then uses the learned weight $W$ to estimating the future action taken.
 The network used is characterized by -

 where $a_j^l$ is the activation and $b_j^l$ of the jth neuron in the lth layer.